 Pittsburgh personal injury attorney Jason Matzus has more than 20 years of experience litigating delayed diagnosis, misdiagnosis, and other medical malpractice claims in Pennsylvania.
 If you have been injured due to the delayed diagnosis of your prostate cancer, you may be entitled to recover compensation from the negligent healthcare professionals who were responsible.
-Call Matzus Law at (412) 330-1006 to speak with a Pittsburgh delayed diagnosis attorney today.
+Call Matzus Law LLC at (412) 330-1006 to speak with a Pittsburgh delayed diagnosis attorney today.

-To get answers to Frequently Asked Questions about medical malpractice claims for delayed diagnosis of prostate cancer in PA, see the Matzus Law delayed diagnosis FAQ page.
+To get answers to Frequently Asked Questions about medical malpractice claims for delayed diagnosis of prostate cancer in PA, see the Matzus Law LLC delayed diagnosis FAQ page.

 What Is Prostate Cancer?

 Prostate cancer is a form of cancer that affects the tissues of the prostate — a small gland that produces semen and that is located just below the bladder.
 Prostate cancer is very common among men — it is, in fact, the most common cancer affecting American men — with some reports estimating that nearly 11.6% of men will be diagnosed with prostate cancer at some point over the course of their lives.